faderskd/faderskd.github.io/_posts/2024-10-14-kafka-producer.markdown

 This is how `send()` works:
 1. Based on the `topic`, the producer knows where (to which brokers) it has to send data.
 2. **Serializing** `key` and `value`.
 Kafka doesn't care about the type of the key and value.
 All its wants is the array of bytes.
 The key is used in partitioning (more about that in a moment), and the value is the actual message.
+Implementing a custom serializer is easy - just implement the `org.apache.kafka.common.serialization.Serializer` interface.
 3. **Partitioning**
    1. If the partition is specified upfront, the producer will send the message to the leader of that partition.
 Usage of this option involves calculating the partition before sending.